BECOME A HOMEOWNER

-If you meet these requirements, the next step is to review our Community Rebuilds Homeowner Guide.
-This document walks you more thoroughly through how our application process works, provides information on our loan options, outlines what to expect while participating in the program, and what to expect after your home is complete.
+If you meet the initial eligibility requirements, the next step is to review our Community Rebuilds Homeowner Guide.
+This document more thoroughly walks you through how our application process works, provides information on our loan options, outlines what to expect while participating in the program, and what to expect after your home is complete.

-Community Rebuilds is expanding to Bluff, UT this year.
+Community Rebuilds is expanding to Bluff, UT.
 Some of the information in the Homeowner Guide may be a bit different.
 We will be sure to explain any differences to you.

-If you read through this document and feel the program is a good fit, you are encouraged to submit the Pre-Qualification Application and Participation Agreement.
-Once you return these two documents, you will officially considered an applicant.
-Applicants are then prioritized based on the date in which these materials were submitted.
+If you read through the Homeowner Guide and feel the program is a good fit, you are encouraged to submit the Pre-Qualification Application and Participation Agreement.
+Once you return these two documents, you will officially be considered an applicant.
+Applicants are prioritized based on the date in which these materials were submitted.
 Submitting an application is not a binding agreement, and applicants can withdraw their application at any time.

-Community Rebuilds will review your application materials, and will set up a time for an in person meeting with the Program Director to help you prepare for when your turn in the queue arrives.
-Depending on the number of applicants on our list, and the time of year you apply, we may not be able to set up a meeting immediately.
+Community Rebuilds will review your application materials, then will set up a time for an in-person meeting with the Program Director to help you prepare for when your turn in the queue arrives.
+Depending on the number of applicants on our list and the time of year you apply, we may not be able to set up a meeting immediately.

 Once your turn in the queue has arrived, Community Rebuilds will work with you to qualify for an appropriate loan product.
 Many of our homeowners qualify for the 502 Direct Loan from USDA Rural Development.
 This is a low-interest, no down payment loan with the option for a subsidy.
 This loan is only available for individuals who are unable to qualify for a traditional line of credit.
 If you can get a loan through a local lender, we will help you navigate this process as well.